pineapples5972/dmenutodos/README.md

 # dmenutodos
-Simple bash script which uses dmenu/rofi as straightforward todo list
+Simple bash script which uses dmenu/rofi as straightforward todo manager

+based on following philosophy:
+- Write an Entry if it does not exist or delete it